Kindness & Compassion Collage

 Start simple:

-In-joy and pass a little kindness along the way.
+In-joy sharing a little kindness along the way.

 Debbie